 There sometimes is much confusion about how to actually enable all this fabled 64bit stuff.
 This supposedly comes from the Windows world, where you need a special 64bit version of Windows if you want to get the advantages 64bit computing offers.
+As of 2014, even that situation has somewhat cleared itself, because pretty much all PCs now use a 64bit Windows by default.

 This, however, does not apply to OSX!
 You only have one single version which is capable of running 32bit and 64bit applications side by side.
-OSX starts a 32bit kernel by default, but it can run 64bit applications simultaneously!
+OSX starts a 32bit kernel by default on older machines, but it can run 64bit applications simultaneously!
 You can check this with the Finder.app.
 Just open Activity Monitor (in the Applications:Utilities folder).
 There you will see "64-bit" after the application name provided you have a mac that supports it (which would be anything with a Core2Duo processor or higher; 1st generation MacBooks for example have to stay 32bit).